 During the "snapshot" of instruction observed, the student teacher does not yet appear to understand the concepts underlying the component.
-The student teacher makes attempts to address the components identified on the Teacher Candidate Observation Forms, but does not implement sound planning, instructional or management skills so that learning was likely.
+The student teacher makes attempts to address the components identified on the Evaluation of Classroom Instruction forms, but does not implement sound planning, instructional or management skills so that learning was likely.